 CA Final:

-The CA Foundation Syllabus covers four major topics like Accounting Principles and Practices, Business Laws with Communication, Quantitative Skills (which has Logical Thinking & Statistics), and Business Economics plus Commercial Insights.
-It provides you with the basics of accounting, knowledge of the business law, ability to analyse things and an understanding of business ideas.
+The CA Foundation Syllabus covers four major topics like Accounting Principles and Practices, Business Laws with Communication, Quantitative Skills (which includes Logical Thinking & Statistics), and Business Economics, plus Commercial Insights.
+It provides you with the basics of accounting, knowledge of business law, the ability to analyse things, and an understanding of business concepts.

 CA might not be simpler following B Com, but it does build a strong base.
 In B.Com you study similar subjects such as accounting and finance, which helps to grasp the important ideas earlier.
 However, CA goes more into depth with increased complexity.
 You will find it beneficial to know the basics but you will also encounter new difficult content and tests.
 So, while BCom helps, prepare for a significant step up in difficulty.